BlockListed/calenderdaemon/readme.md

 ## Install
 * Install nim
 * Modify caldaemon.nim and change the paths to be your user
+* Run make
-* Run ./make.sh install
+* Run make install
 * Set your WM/DE to autostart the program

 ## Uninstall
-* Run ./make.sh uninstall
+* Run make uninstall

 ## Configuration
 Make a cal.json file in ~/.config/cald/.